-With the recent link spam updates, “tier links” can seem like black hat SEO.
+With the recent link spam updates, “tiered links” can seem like black hat SEO.
 Here is how:

 So, what’s wrong with such a BRILLIANT hack?